Our small print

 (1) The delivered goods remain property of the Supplier until paid in full.

-(2) Prior to the transfer of ownership, no pledging, further transfer of ownership, processing or modification shall be permitted without the written consent of the Supplier.
-The Customer shall undertake to inform the Supplier immediately of any kind of enforcement proceedings and to give the Supplier the opportunity to file a third-party action against execution in accordance with § 771 of the German Code of Civil Procedure (ZPO); all costs incurred in this respect shall be borne by the Customer.
+(2) Prior to transfer of ownership, no pledging, transfer by way of security, processing or transformation shall be permitted without written consent from the Supplier.
+The Customer shall undertake to inform the Supplier immediately of any kind of enforcement proceedings and to give the us the opportunity to file a third-party action against execution in accordance with Section 771 of the German Code of Civil Procedure (ZPO).
+The Customer shall bear all costs incurred in this respect.

 (3) The Customer hereby assigns to the Supplier the claims and rights against third parties to which they are entitled from the sale, processing, combining, mixing or other transfer of the goods, including all ancillary and preferential rights.
 The Supplier hereby accepts the assignment.
-If the delivered goods – regardless of their condition – are sold, processed, mixed or otherwise handed over to third parties, all third-party claims shall be transferred to the Supplier immediately upon their creation without further ado and in full.
-If the Customer is an entrepreneur, claim for reassignment shall exist only after complete repayment of the liabilities to the Supplier.
-If the Customer’s claim against their customer has already been assigned to a third party, their claims for reassignment against the third party shall pass to the Supplier.
+If the delivered goods – regardless of their condition – are sold, processed, mixed or otherwise transferred to third parties, all third-party claims shall be transferred to the Supplier immediately upon their formation without further ado and in full.
+If the Customer is an entrepreneur, claim for reassignment shall exist only after complete repayment of the liabilities vis-à-vis the Supplier.
+If the Customer’s claim against its customer has already been assigned to a third party, its claims for reassignment against the third party shall pass to the Supplier.

-(5) The Customer shall undertake to provide proper and careful storage of the goods subject to retention of ownership as well as adequate insurance against loss and damage.
-The Customer shall also bear the risk of loss, damage and destruction of the reserved goods.
+(5) The Customer is obliged to store the goods, subject to retention of title, professionally and carefully and to insure them sufficiently against loss and damage.
+The Customer shall also bear the risk of loss, damage or destruction of the reserved goods.

-(6) For an entrepreneur, the following applies in addition:
+(6) For an entrepreneur, the following applies additionally: